 |$60:||1-10 Officers (or no full-time officers, part-time only.)|

 Member agencies have the option to request an annual assessment waiver from the Governing Board.
-ILEAS primarily funded through Federal grants such as the State Homeland Security Grant Program and the State and Local Implementation Grant Program.
+ILEAS is primarily funded through Federal grants such as the State Homeland Security Grant Program and the State and Local Implementation Grant Program.
 These grants are provided to ILEAS from the Illinois Emergency Management Agency.
 For more on those funding sources, see the BUDGET section above.